anushkakulk/reversi/docs/README.md

 This codebase is an implementation of the Reversi game, complete with a game board, rules keeping, and player management.

+## NOTE FOR GRADERS: EXTRA CREDIT
+We successfully implemented and tested a human strategy, strategies 1, 2, and 3, and the ability to combine the strategies in any order (using a strategy that takes in a list of strategies and executes them in order (if the first fails, try the second... and so on until all strats in the list have been tried)) from the course website.
+This is all present in src/cs500.reversi/player.

 ## Source Organization